-- Collaborate in a team to tackle a data science project focussing on process analysis
+- collaborate in a team to tackle a data science project focusing on process analysis

-- An individual assignment (presentation) researching on a self-selected process mining topic (e.g., Process discovery technique, RPA, process compliance) (15% of the final mark)
+- individual assignment (presentation) researching on a self-selected process mining topic (e.g., process discovery technique, RPA, process compliance) (15% of the final mark)

-- A group assignment analyzing on a real-life event log (40%)
+- group assignment analyzing on a real-life event log (40%)

 The following background information will help you understand the content of this course: